Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 September 2015

-vs. Club For Growth.
+vs. Club for Growth.
 For: Running anti-Trump ads.
 No lawsuit filed.

 vs. a T-shirt company.
 For: Selling anti-Trump gear.
 No lawsuit filed.